As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 But Kemp, 58, also faces a challenge from within his party.

-Robert Cahaly, a Republican pollster who heads the Atlanta-based Trafalgar Group, said that Kemp could have trouble securing the Republican nomination.
+Robert Cahaly, a Republican pollster who heads the Atlanta-based Trafalgar Group, said Kemp could have trouble securing the Republican nomination.

 After Kemp refused to support Trump’s false claim that Biden’s 2020 Georgia win was fraudulent, the former president has become a vocal critic of the governor and has been urging other Republicans to challenge him in the state’s May primary.

 One Trump ally, former state representative Vernon Jones, has already entered the race.
 But the president continues to nudge other, more high-profile Republicans to compete as well.
-Former senator David Perdue (R-Ga.) who lost to Ossoff, is reportedly considering a run.
+Former senator David Perdue (R-Ga.), who lost to Ossoff, is reportedly considering a run.

 “The MAGA base will just not vote for [Kemp] after what he did with respect to election integrity,” Trump said in a statement Wednesday in response to Abrams’s announcement.